codeoverflow-org/nodecg-io/docs/services/twitch.md

 ## Using the Twitch sample bundle

 The Twitch-Chat example bundle in `samples/twitch-chat` demonstrates the ability to get access to a twitch chat and printing all messages of it.
-Here is a guide to how to get it working:
+Here is a guide to how to get it working.

+### Prerequisites

+* Working NodeCG & nodcg-oi installation
+* a Twitch oAuth-Key

+*Note:* If you don't have such a Key yet you can generate it on  https://twitchapps.com/tmi/.
+Just log into your Twitch account and copy the token.

+### Configure the Twitch sample bundle
 1. Start nodecg with nodecg-io installed.
 The bundle is currently part of it so it should also be loaded.

 2. Go to the `nodecg-io` tab in the nodecg dashboard.